juanjq/LST-camera_validation/README.md

    * Events to extract (a small number recommended < 100)
    * Root folder with the location of the runs, with runs inside a folder with the name of the respective date.
    * Number of LST

+3. Go to the respective block for only 1 event plot or multiple plots, and run the notebook

 ### Output:

 ## For getting an animation of some events